Skip to main content

 4. Enterprise organizations blocked 8,878 QR code-based phishing attempts per month on average in Q4 2023, a 587% increase from Q1 2023.
 (Source: Abnormal Security, "The State of QR Code Phishing," 2024)

 5. 53% of quishing attacks target enterprise email, embedding malicious QR codes in messages that appear to come from IT departments, HR, or corporate services.
+The attacks exploit the fact that email security tools have historically not scanned QR code images for malicious URLs.
 (Source: Abnormal Security)

 6. Dynamic QR codes offer security advantages because the destination URL can be monitored and changed.
 If a dynamic code is compromised, the redirect can be disabled instantly.
 Static codes, by contrast, cannot be modified after distribution.
 Read more about QR code safety and quishing prevention.